sqlfluff/vscode-sqlfluff/README.md

 Edit your VS Code `settings.json` file manually or through the user interface.

 If you want to manually update the `settings.json` file, open the VS Code command palette and type in `settings.json`.
 Select `Preferences: Open Settings`.
-Then, add the following two lines to `settings.json`.
+Then, you can add any of the following configuration options to `settings.json`.

 ```json
   "sqlfluff.config": "",